engswee/flashpipe/docs/unix-scripts.md

 <cpi_user> - user ID for Cloud Integration
 <cpi_password> - password for above user ID

-Optional parameter (position must always be in front of mandatory parameters):
+Optional parameters (position must always be in front of mandatory parameters):
 --logcfgfile=<path_to_file> - use a different log4j2.xml configuration file
+--delay=<delay_in_sec> - delay between each check of IFlow deployment status (default to 30 if not set) --maxcheck=<count> - max number of times to check for IFlow deployment status (default to 10 if not set)
 ```

 #### Example